-2. Apply for a license
+2. Apply for a licence

-Most states will require that you apply for a license before becoming a contractor.
+Most states will require that you apply for a licence before becoming a contractor.
 The rules for each state are different, so be sure to check the law first.
-Some trades, like electricians and HVAC technicians, also need individual licenses, in addition to a contractor's license for the company.
+Some trades, like electricians and air conditioning and refrigeration mechanics, also need individual licences, in addition to a contractor's licence for the company.

-Before applying for a license, most states require that you buy general liability insurance.
+Before applying for a licence, most states require that you buy general liability insurance.
 This protects you if someone is injured on-site or causes damage to your facility.
-If you plan to hire employees, you'll also need workers' compensation insurance and to register with your state's labor board.
+If you plan to hire employees, you'll also need workers' compensation insurance and to register with your state's labour board.

-In some countries outside of the U.S., like Canada, builders must pass tests to gain certification in addition to gaining a license or a higher degree in building, construction or housing.
+In some countries like Australia, builders must pass tests to gain certification in addition to gaining a licence or a higher degree in building, construction or housing.